EmmaRamirez/Clickopolis/README.md

 ## Notes
 *This game is still a work in progress, and as such things are bound to wildly change.*

+Contributions through issues and pull requests are greatly appreciated!

 ## How to Run
 First navigate to `game` then `npm install` and run `npm start` to run the game in your localhost (default port 8080).